 DNS names

 from the endpoint.
 Please ensure that the endpoint has access to the S3 buckets using the credentials configured.
-Similarly other endpoint URLs with access to the S3 buckets can also be used.Splunk apps and add-ons deployed or installed outside of the App Framework are not managed, and are unsupported.
+Similarly other endpoint URLs with access to the S3 buckets can also be used.To use GCP storage in the App Framework, follow these setup requirements:

 Note: For the App Framework to detect that an app or add-on had changed, the updated app must use the same archive file name as the previously deployed one.